monsoonmaelstrom/book2/book2.md

 “After the pass I figured I was probably wrong about you,” she tells me.

 I laugh.
-“After the pass, I didn’t think about you at all,” I admit as rush in, feinting with a jab at her face before driving my knee into her stomach.
+“After the pass, I didn’t think about you at all,” I admit as I rush in, feinting with a jab at her face before driving my knee into her stomach.
 She twists though, so it catches her in the side and doesn’t knock the wind out of her.
 At the same time, she grabs my knee and sweeps the foot that was still on the ground out from under me.
 Then she uses the weight of her own body to drive me into the ground.
 It hurts and it knocks the wind out of me.
 My entire body wants to seize into a tiny ball as I fight for breath.
 I ignore it.
 This is *good*.

 I drive an elbow into her jaw and roll her off of me as I try and fail to suck in air.
 I get back onto my feet, finally gulping in a breath.
 I see Amelia rubbing at her jaw as I do, but she resumes a fighting stance and I do the same.
 She launches a kick at me, which I block as I retreat.
 She does another, and I catch her leg and use it to shove her backwards.
 She falls.